Charities and nonprofits Business type

 What happens after you apply

-- If approved, you’ll receive a grant letter
+- If approved, you’ll receive a grant letter.

 - You may check the application status submitted online by logging into your MyFTB account.